Data Theft – An Overview

 All evidence identified and produced by Athena Forensics as part of any digital investigation can be used within any future formal company or court proceedings.

-If you suspect that an employee may have breached company policy by using a computer for the theft or copying of confidential company information or if you have any other concern with the use of computers or phones within the company then please contact us.
+If you suspect that an employee may have breached company policy by using a computer for the theft of company information or if you have any other concern with the use of computers or phones within the company then please contact us.

 For information on our digital forensic services or if you require any advice or assistance please contact a member of our team on 0845 882 7386 or via email on firstname.lastname@example.org, further details are available on our contact us page.

 Our client’s confidentiality is of the utmost importance.
 All correspondence is treated with discretion, from initial contact to the conclusion of any computer forensics investigation.

 Our digital forensics experts are fully aware of the significance and importance of the information that they encounter and we have been accredited to ISO 9001 for 10 years.